brickpool/logo/doc/RefManual.md

 Returns a `0` on success or an `Error` code (see Errors Code List [below](#error-codes)).

 ### <a name="get-pdu-length"></a>LogoClient.GetPDULength()
-Returns the PDU length negotiated between the client and the LOGO device during the connection or `0` on error.
+Returns the PDU length negotiated between the client and the _LOGO!_ device during the connection or `0` on error.

 __Note:__ All data transfer functions handle this information by themselves and split the telegrams automatically if needed.

 ## <a name="control-functions"></a>API - PLC control functions